VirJenDB/VizAvalanche/README.md

 2. find out how to use these templates for our aims
 3. if any data is required that is not in the provided CSV file: specify which data we need to provide
 4. alter the templates to show our data

+## general flow

+* get a GitHub account
+* clone this repository
+* download the provided data
+* IDE setup (+python environment)
+    * we can help you with IntelliJ Idea
+    * load the repository in you IDE
+* start hacking!
+* if you created something you consider useful: push it to your github account and create a pull request